 Rob: You know remote working obviously is getting more popular?

-Rob: Give me three obstacles you get when you start remote working that people aren't really aware of, you know, they think they need a laptop.
+Rob: Give me three obstacles you get when you start remote working that people aren't really aware of they think they need a laptop.

 And the other thing is it doesn't solve all problems so you may be in Bali where it's lovely temperature and the sun is shining and you have your own swimming pool for a fraction of the cost of your previous life.
 But the rest of your problems are still there.
 If you're fat to start with, you're still fat, if you're depressed to start with you're probably going to still be depressed.
 You don't solve your internal problems just by changing your external surroundings.
 And I think that's a big challenge for a lot of people to overcome when they start out doing remote or nomad lifestyle or even just moving to a new place having not done it before.

-Rob: Okay, so from a traveling point of view and packing gear and so on, you know, you live out of suitcase pretty much.
-Do you ever have, you know, undercarriage luggage?
+Rob: Okay, so from a traveling point of view and packing gear and so on you live out of suitcase pretty much.
+Do you ever have undercarriage luggage?

 John: Yeah, nowadays.
 First six and a half years or so I was just carry on.

-Rob: I mean not to have a stab at, you know, the industry but I love it how people try and go ultraminimalist like, "I can go anywhere in the world with a backpack."
+Rob: I mean not to have a stab at the industry but I love it how people try and go ultraminimalist like, "I can go anywhere in the world with a backpack."
 But you're allowed undercarriage and it's practical.
 Obviously, if you bounce in Europe on cheap flights.